HomeResidents City Clerk Municipal Elections

 Running for Elected Office

-All Council Member positions shall be designated by posts numbered one (1) through six (6); however, all Council Seats are at-large positions.
-All candidates for election to Council Member positions shall designate, at the time of qualifying, the post to which they are seeking election.
+All Council member positions are designated by posts numbered one (1) through six (6); however, all Council seats are at-large positions.
+All candidates for election to Council member positions shall designate, at the time of qualifying, the post to which they are seeking election.

-Any Johns Creek residents, who wish to qualify as a candidate for Council Member Posts 2, 4, or 6 in the November 7, 2023 election, shall file a Notice of Candidacy and Affidavit with the City Clerk’s Office (3rd floor) at Johns Creek City Hall, which is located at 11360 Lakefield Drive, Johns Creek, GA 30097.
+Any Johns Creek resident who wishes to qualify as a candidate for a Council member post shall file a Notice of Candidacy and Affidavit with the City Clerk’s Office (3rd floor) at Johns Creek City Hall, which is located at 11360 Lakefield Drive, Johns Creek, GA 30097 when the qualifying period opens during an election year.
 The City Clerk serves as the qualifying officer for the City of Johns Creek.

 Per the City of Johns Creek’s Charter, in order to qualify for office, representatives must: